Erechtheus/sia/README.md

 This annotation placed on the annotator defines that inputs are coming from the yourAnnotator channel.
 Internally channels are mapped to queues automatically.

-* Add your annotator as recipient in [FlowHandler](https://github.com/Erechtheus/sia/blob/master/src/main/java/de/dfki/nlp/flow/FlowHandler.java#L229-L237) and define the set the [PredictionType](https://github.com/Erechtheus/sia/blob/master/src/main/java/de/dfki/nlp/domain/PredictionType.java) accordingly.
+* Add your annotator as recipient in [FlowHandler](https://github.com/Erechtheus/sia/blob/master/src/main/java/de/dfki/nlp/flow/FlowHandler.java#L248-L256) and define the set of [PredictionType](https://github.com/Erechtheus/sia/blob/master/src/main/java/de/dfki/nlp/domain/PredictionType.java) your annotator responds to accordingly.

 For example: